tikv/website/content/docs/3.0/tasks/scale/ansible.md

 ---
-title: Scale a TiKV Cluster Using TiDB-Ansible
+title: Ansible Scaling
 description: Use TiDB-Ansible to scale out or scale in a TiKV cluster.
 menu:
     docs:
         parent: Scale
 ---

-# Scale a TiKV Cluster Using TiDB-Ansible

 This document describes how to use TiDB-Ansible to scale out or scale in a TiKV cluster without affecting the online services.

 > **Note:** This document applies to the TiKV deployment using Ansible.
-If your TiKV cluster is deployed in other ways, see [Scale a TiKV Cluster](horizontal-scale.md).
+If your TiKV cluster is deployed in other ways, see [Scale a TiKV Cluster](../introduction).

 Assume that the topology is as follows: